ga-wdi-lessons/cs-algorithms/README.md

 Let's look at [this demo in javascript](index.html).

-### You do: Study Big-O Families (25 min, 1:45)
+### You do: Study Big-O Families (20 min, 1:45)

 Take 15 minutes to read through this article, and 5 minutes to do the exercises.
-We will then review the answers and discuss how we've arrived at them.
+Review the answers at the end of article.
+Skip the section of amortized analysis.

 The exercises will have you predict the complexity of a block of code.
 There are some rules of thumb earlier on in the article that will help you interpret what you are seeing.
 This will help you to become a `Sourceror`.